apache/lucene/lucene/distribution/src/binary-release/README.md

  * Please join the Lucene-User mailing list by sending a message to: java-user-subscribe@lucene.apache.org

-## Files in a binary distribution
+## Files in this binary distribution

-The following sub-folders are included in the binary Lucene distribution:
+The following sub-folders are included in the binary distribution of Lucene:

 * `bin/`:
   Convenience scripts to launch Lucene Luke and other index-maintenance tools.